Fire heavily damages rural Penfield farm shed, equipment

 PENFIELD — A rural Penfield farmer lost hundreds of thousands of dollars worth of equipment in a massive shed fire Saturday afternoon.

 Gifford Fire Capt.
-Adam Pannbacker said the 30-by-60 shed on the farm on County Road 3100 N, a mile north of U.S. 136 and between Gifford and Penfield, was fully engulfed in flames when firefighters arrived shortly after 1 p.m.
+Adam Pannbacker said the 60-by-30-foot shed on the farm on County Road 3100 N, about a mile north of U.S. 136 and between Gifford and Penfield, was fully engulfed in flames when firefighters arrived shortly after 1 p.m.

 “The homeowner was home and looked out and saw smoke coming from the shed,” Pannbacker said.